November 7, 2007 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2007-11-07/

 V-Day is a global movement to end violence against women and girls that raises funds and awareness through benefit productions of Eve Ensler's award-winning play.
 The V-Day movement has raised more than $40 million.

-The Affirmative Action Office and Human Resources will offer a training session on the unclassified search process Tuesday, Nov.
+The Equal Opportunity & Title IX Office and Human Resources will offer a training session on the unclassified search process Tuesday, Nov.
 13, from 10 a.m. to noon in CSU 253-4-5.

 Human Resources has updated and shortened the process in important ways, so the session will offer new information.
 A section on affirmative action will help unclassified search participants satisfy institutional responsibilities.

 Those interested may register at the STARS page.
 Those with special needs should contact the university's Disability Services office at 507-389-2825.

 Jeff McHenry, senior director of people and organization capability for Microsoft, will discuss "Using the Employee Survey to Improve Employee Retention" on Wednesday, Nov.
 14, in a talk hosted by the Industrial-Organizational Psychology master's program.